microsoft/FluentDarkModeKit/README.md

 ### Carthage

-To integrate DarkModeKit into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate FluentDarkModeKit into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```
-github "microsoft/DarkModeKit"
+github "microsoft/FluentDarkModeKit"
 ```

 ### Swift Package Manager

-Click "Files -> Swift Package Manager -> Add Package Dependency..." in Xcode's menu and search "https://github.com/microsoft/DarkModeKit"
+Click "Files -> Swift Package Manager -> Add Package Dependency..." in Xcode's menu and search "https://github.com/microsoft/FluentDarkModeKit"

 ### CocoaPods

-To integrate DarkModeKit into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate FluentDarkModeKit into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
-pod "DarkModeKit"
+pod "FluentDarkModeKit"
 ```

 ## Get Started

-### How to Use DarkModeKit
+### How to Use FluentDarkModeKit

-To use DarkModeKit, provide a pair of colors or images instead of a single value.
+To use FluentDarkModeKit, provide a pair of colors or images instead of a single value.
 Simply replace existing colors/images with a pair of light and dark colors/images.

 #### Colors